OPM/opm-utilities/opmrun/README.md

 ![](.images/opmkeyw-05.png)

-Selecting a Section keyword (RUNSPEC, GRID,  EDIT, PROPS, SOLUTION, SUMMARY, and SCHEDULE) will give you an option to generate a representative set of keywords for that section.
+Selecting a Section keyword (RUNSPEC, GRID,  EDIT, PROPS, SOLUTION, SUMMARY, and SCHEDULE) will give an option to generate a representative set of keywords for that section.
 One can therefore generate a complete input deck in a matter of minutes.